sivakrishna1023/BiteSpeed_Backend_Assignment/Readme.md

 # BiteSpeed Backend Assignment

 I have successfully completed the BiteSpeed backend assignment using a relational database, PostgreSQL.
 For the backend HTTP routes, I used Express and Node.js in JavaScript.
 Additionally, I deployed my code on Render.com.
-You can find the deployed application at the following URL: [Your URL Here].
+You can find the deployed application at the following URL: https://bitespeed-backend-assignment-vr9y.onrender.com.

 ## Features